Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Set up SSL Client for HTTPS Communication.rst

 This example uses Ameba to securely retrieve information from the internet using SSL.
 SSL is an acronym for Secure Sockets Layer.
 It is a cryptographic protocol designed to provide communications security over a computer network, by encrypting the messages passed between server and client.

-Open the "WiFiSSLClient" example in "File" -> "Examples" -> "WiFi" -> " WiFiSSLClient ".
+Open the "WiFiSSLClient" example in :guilabel:`File -> Examples -> WiFi -> WiFiSSLClient`

 |image01|